 Waterways (major ports of entry): Chennai, Ennore, Haldia, Jawaharlal Nehru Port Trust (JNPT), Kolkata, Kandla, Kochi, Mormugao, Mumbai, New Mangalore, Paradip, Tuticorin, and Vishakhapatnam.

 The climate in India differs from state to state.
 The seasons in the South are different from those in the North.
-While North India mostly conforms to this marked change of seasons, it is less so in South India which is mostly marked by long summers and light winters.
-There is four main season which is common to whole India: summer, the rainy season, the winter and the spring.
-However, as per Hindu calendar, there are primarily 6 seasons or 'Ritu' in a year.
+While North India mostly conforms to this marked change of seasons, it is less so in South India, which is marked chiefly by long summers and light winters.
+There are four main seasons, which are common to whole India: summer season, rainy season, winter, and spring season.
+However, as per the Hindu calendar, there are primarily six seasons or 'Ritu' in a year.
 The six Indian seasons classified in the Hindu scriptures are Vasant Ritu or Spring, Grishma Ritu or Summer, Varsha Ritu or Monsoon, Sharad Ritu or Autumn, Hemant Ritu or Pre-winter, Shishir / Shita Ritu or Winter.

-This land of many religions and numerous languages is well described as the land of festivals and happiness.
-Few festivals are observed throughout the country; however, some have specific regional associations.
+The land of many religions and numerous languages has well described as the land of festivals and happiness.
+Few festivals are celebrated throughout the country; however, some have specific regional associations.
 India celebrates holidays and festivals of almost all the faiths in the world.
-Each festival has its own specialty and uniqueness along with its own particular foods and sweets appropriate to the season and crops.
-The national festivals include Republic Day, Independence Day and Gandhi Jayanti, which are celebrated with great zeal throughout the nation.
+Each festival has its own specialty with special foods and sweets suitable for the season and crops.
+The national festivals include Republic Day, Independence Day, and Gandhi Jayanti, which are celebrated with great zeal throughout the nation.
 Some of the major festivals of India are Diwali, Dussehra, Holi, Christmas, Eid, Ganesh Chaturthi, Pongal, Raksha Bandhan, Durga Puja, Krishna Janmashtami, Baisakhi and many more.

-The Indian tourism and hospitality industry has emerged as one of the key drivers of growth among the services sector in India and has significant potential considering the rich cultural and historical heritage, variety in ecology, terrains, and places of natural beauty spread across the country in the coming times.
-Also, tourism is becoming a potential large employment generator besides being a significant source of foreign exchange for the country.
+The Indian tourism and hospitality industry has emerged as one of the chief drivers of growth among the services sector in India.
+It has significant potential considering the rich cultural and historical heritage, variety in ecology, terrains, and places of natural beauty spread across the country in the coming times.
+Also, tourism is becoming a potentially large employment generator besides being a significant source of foreign exchange for the country.

-The industry is expected to generate 13.45 million jobs across sub-segments such as Restaurants (10.49 million jobs), Hotels (2.3 million jobs) and Travel Agents/Tour Operators (0.66 million).
-The Ministry of Tourism plans to help the industry meet the increasing demand for skilled and trained manpower by providing hospitality education to students as well as certifying and upgrading skills of existing service providers.
+The industry is expected to generate 13.45 million jobs across sub-segments such as Restaurants (10.49 million jobs), Hotels (2.3 million jobs), and Travel Agents/Tour Operators (0.66 million).
+The Ministry of Tourism plans to help the industry meet the increasing demand for the skilled and trained workforce by providing hospitality education to students as well as certifying and upgrading skills of existing service providers.
 India has moved up 13 positions to 52nd rank from 65th in Tourism & Travel competitive index.

 Top Hill Stations and Tourist Places